 The John C. Meyer chapter of the National Honor Society recognizes students with outstanding accomplishments in the areas of scholarship, character, leadership, and service.
 Students are invited to join the society, and must submit an application and references to be accepted.
 For more information, contact Miss Deb Schmid, Counselor, Lake Michigan Catholic (269) 983-2511 ext.
 48.

 SADD is a peer to peer education and prevention organization dedicated to preventing destructive decisions, particularly underage drinking, drug use, risky and impaired driving, and teen violence.
-We meet one Wednesday a month from 2:00-3:00 and have lunch meetings when necessary.
 For more information, contact Miss Deb Schmid, Counselor, Lake Michigan Catholic (269) 983-2511 ext.
 48.

 Middle and High School students have the opportunity to participate in Ski Club during the winter months.
 Students go to Timber Ridge Ski Resort in Gobles once a week (weather permitting) to ski and snowboard.